-This stretch of North Main Street needs to balance the regional needs of through-traffic with the needs of the people who live along the corridor.
-Add More Crosswalks.

-Rehabilitating North Main Street to become less of a barrier, crosswalks should be located every 400 to 600 feet along the Street.
+The stretch of North Main Street along the north burial ground, from Branch Avenue to Frost Street, needs to balance the regional needs of through-traffic with the needs of the people who live along the corridor.
+Add More Crosswalks Rehabilitating North Main Street to become less of a barrier, crosswalks should be located every 400 to 600 feet along the Street.
 This will allow easier access to and from transit on both sides of the street and as well as to and from Randall Park and the North Burial Ground.
 These new gateways should be integrated with traffic calming along North Main Street to make crossing the street comfortable and safe for people walking and biking.
-Increase turning movements to and from local streets.

-The current street design only allows limited left turns onto and off of local streets from North Main Street.
+Increase Turning Movements to and from Local Streets The current street design only allows limited left turns onto and off of local streets from North

+Main Street.
 A redesigned North Main Street should allow people walking, biking, or driving to cross or make left and right turns at more intersections.
-Redesign local streets to be safer and more useful for all users.
-Improvements to the streets which terminate at North Main Street should be designed to slow people driving and allow for neighbors to safely use their streets for a range of activities.
+Redesign Local Streets to be Safer and More Useful for all Users Improvements to the streets which terminate at North Main Street should be designed to slow people driving and allow for neighbors to safely use their streets for a range of activities.
 Neck downs, speed lumps, and other interventions can help these areas stay connected while also balancing the needs of all users.
-Invest in Rochambeau Avenue as a primary unique residential thoroughfare.
-As a key connection with North Main Street, Rochambeau Avenue should receive landscape improvements to calm the traffic and create a comfortable walking and biking route.
+Invest in Rochambeau Avenue as a Primary Unique Residential Thoroughfare As a key connection with North Main Street, Rochambeau Avenue should receive landscape improvements to calm the traffic and create a comfortable walking and biking route.
 The landscape improvements need to include a more robust tree canopy and lush plantings that can help visually and physiologically connect Randall Park and the North Burial Ground to blocks further east.
-Connect The Greenway Through The North Burial Ground In coordination with the Parks Department and through outreach to the community, a route for the Greenway should be established through the Burial Ground that minimizes potential conflicts. making sure people are able to easily connect with nature and that the area is well activated.
+Connect the Greenway Through the North Burial Ground In coordination with the Parks Department and through outreach to the community, a route for the Greenway should be established through the Burial Ground that minimizes potential conflicts.
+Making sure people are able to easily connect with nature and that the area is well activated.
 North Main Street will need interventions to improve all modes of travel, such as neckdowns, coordinated traffic signals, additional pedestrian crossings, protected bike lanes, and bus lanes.
 Easy access to Randall Park will be vital to the success of the park and the areas around it.
 The City should expand North Burial Ground's hours of operation and consider creating new access points aligned with the side streets to the east.

-FROST STREET G NORTH MAIN STREET
+STREET STREET NORTH MAIN G FROST